Mask Up for the Protection of Your Clients and Staff/in Blog /by painAdmin

 Shop: The Steel Paintbrush

 Location: Hamilton, MT

 Years Tattooing: 7

 Style/Specialty: Stylistically my work is illustrative.
 I can’t say that I only do one style of tattooing specifically, but I prefer to tattoo illustrative pieces.
 I really enjoy designing and tattooing ornamental pieces, as well as black and grey realism.
-I to play on textures when tattooing, using different techniques to add texture to different elements within the design, from smooth transitions to stippling.
+I definitely like to play on textures when tattooing, using different techniques to add texture to different elements within the design, from smooth transitions to stippling.
 I really enjoy mixing styles and techniques for expanding my overall artistic renditions.

 What originally brought you into tattooing?

 I studied Art at the University of Montana and have always had a strong natural talent for art and design.
-I can remember I have been fascinated with the art of tattooing and the symbolism of how one can translate an idea artistically onto the skin.
+As long as I can remember I have been fascinated with the art of tattooing and the symbolism of how one can translate an idea artistically onto the skin.
 Once I graduated from college, I realized that I wanted to use my art skills to create one-of-a-kind pieces for people to enjoy and felt that tattooing was the best way to get my art into the world.

 Favorite Inks and Machines?

 Current favorite machine is the Axys Valhala rotary pen.
 Current favorite ink is Eternal